-PPO’s Employees entity maintains a pool of resources that is used by PPO users to allocate Issues, Risks, Tasks, and other related items.
+PPO’s Resources entity maintains a pool of resources that is used by PPO users to allocate Issues, Risks, Tasks, and other related items.
 When Microsoft Project (MSP) is used for project planning and the project plan is then imported into PPO, resources recorded in MSP are not automatically imported into PPO as MSP has its own resource pool.
-However, if PPO’s MSP Add-In is used to synchronise the resources in MSP with the employees in PPO and the resources field is mapped in PPO's System Configuration, then resources can be imported automatically with the user's project plan, using the Import Tasks Wizard.
+However, if PPO’s MSP Add-In is used to synchronise the resources in MSP with the resources in PPO and the resources field is mapped in PPO's System Configuration, then resources can be imported automatically with the user's project plan, using the Import Tasks Wizard.

 This FAQ explains the following:

 - Phase 1 - Synchronise the MSP resources with PPO's resource list;

 - Phase 2 - Confirm mapping under System Configuration;

 - Phase 3 - Complete Planning in MSP and importing into PPO.

 Phase 1 – Synchronise the MSP resources with PPO's resource list

 The process of synchronising MSP resources with PPO resources is automated and only requires PPO's MSP Add-In.
 For more details on where to download the Add-In, see the following FAQ.
 For full details on how to use the MSP Add-In to synchronise resources, see this FAQ

 Phase 2 – Confirm mapping under System Configuration

 Step 1 – Hover over Administration and select System Configuration: